buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 For the duration of the spell, a sphere 1 meter in diameter appears in a space within range chosen by you.
 Any creature that ends its turn within 1 meter of the sphere must make a Reflex Saving Throw.
 The creature takes 2d6 fire damage if it fails the Saving Throw, or half as much damage if it succeeds.

 With an Action, you can move the sphere up to 9 meters.
-If you ram the sphere into a creature, that creature must make a Saving Throw against the sphere's damage, and the sphere stops moving for that round.
+If you ram the sphere into a creature, that creature must make a Saving Throw against the sphere' \*\*s damage, and the sphere stops moving for that round.
 When you move the sphere, you can direct it over barriers up to 1 meter high and jump it across gaps up to 3 meters wide.
 The sphere ignites flammable objects not being worn or carried, and it sheds bright light in a 3-meter radius and dim light for an additional 3 meters.

 While you have this spell active, you are Distracted when casting other spells.